AIPlaygroundHub/language_translation_transformers/README.md

 # Language translation using a transformer

 This repository contains the Pytorch code to train a transformer (encoder-decoder) model for language translation.
+It is based on [this](https://github.com/hkproj/pytorch-transformer) repo.

 ## Dataset
 The task is to convert English to Italian text.
 We use the [Opus books](https://huggingface.co/datasets/Helsinki-NLP/opus_books) dataset.